hongleizhang/RSPapers/README.md

 ## Classical Recommender System

+* Goldberg et al. **Using collaborative filtering to weave an information tapestry.** Communications of the ACM 35.12 (1992): 61-70.

 * Resnick et al. **GroupLens: an open architecture for collaborative filtering of netnews**.
 Proceedings of the 1994 ACM conference on Computer supported cooperative work.
 ACM, 1994.

 * Sarwar et al. **Item-based collaborative filtering recommendation algorithms**.
 WWW, 2001.